tornado80/garbage-collection-simulator/README.md

 10. `Set Label of salam_beto2 at (** to K`

 More examples are available in unittests written for the project in `tests` directory.
-You can see a sample file containing commands too.
+You can see a sample file called `sample.txt` containing commands too.
 Don't remember to use the interactive shell to play with the simulator.

 ## Implementation